zedtran/VirtualMemoryManagementSim/README.md

 ### Displayed Physical Addresses

-If user chooses to display physical addresses, the following will display will immediately precede the results output:
+If user chooses to display physical addresses, a similar output will immediately precede the results:

 ```
 -----------------------------------------------------------------------------------